-Each Wednesday, a weekly newsletter will be sent home via email.
-Last minute updates and announcements are also communicated to parents via email.
+Each Wednesday, a weekly newsletter will be sent home via email. pdates and announcements are also communicated to parents via email.
 Some types of communication from the school, such as permission slips, may require a parent's signature and must be returned to the school.